Are Reining Trainers Getting Away with Blocking Tails to Win?

 The tail of a horse indicates its discomfort, pain, frustration or annoyance.
-The vision of a horse wringing its tail when spinning, lead changing, backing up could see you lose a ½ point or more in quality on a maneuver.
+The vision of a horse wringing its tail when spinning, lead changing, or backing up could see you lose a ½ point or more in quality on a maneuver.
 Over a few maneuvers, those points can be slipping away quickly and out of the money.
 Is the risk of blocking worth it?
 For some, yes as they know they will not be pulled up by judges and stewards if they have the right friends and influence.
 You just have to look at the irregular application of fines and penalties.

 How do some reiners solve the problem; numb or nerve block the sensation of the nerve endings so the horse cannot move the tail.

 Now the reining people will start shouting this down as that is how they manage all awareness of cruelty going on in their sport.
 Intimate, deny and bully.
-The more they shout, the more likely you have hit a nerve, so to speak.
+The more they shout, the more likely they have hit a nerve, so to speak.

 Tailing blocking is quite controversial because many seem to believe nothing is wrong with the practice and it can be done without a trace (sometimes).
 Like all cruelty, its justifiable to anyone who is over-trusting, stupid or gullible enough to listen.
 After all, many think it is only temporary.
 Wrong.

 Trainers can nerve tails without owners even knowing, just to keep the horse in the barn or to win an event.
 Some get away with it time after time.
-It is only the physical evidence that tells the owner something is seriously wrong, if they visit the horse at the barn.
-If they care for their horse they will be seeking for justice, but the NRHA does not impose fines on anyone outside of a show event.
+It is only the physical evidence that tells the owner something is seriously wrong if they visit the horse at the barn.
+If they care for their horse they will be seeking justice, but the NRHA does not impose fines on anyone outside of a show event.
 Most tail nerving problems occur back at the barn before a horse gets a show.
 The barn is where the NRHA hides behind their (un)governed code of ethics for all trainers that is not enforced.
-Why have a code of ethics if its not enforced on those that signed up for it???
+Why have a code of ethics if it’s not enforced on those that signed up for it???

 What horses suffer from tail blocking

-There are many cases where the tail blocking is permanent, and more than people may realize.
+There are many cases where tail blocking is permanent, and more than people may realize.
 The tail is left damaged, hanging limply with the horse defecating all over itself cause it cannot move the tail to the side.
 The mare is peeing down herself.
 The horse cannot flick flies away.
 The horse becomes an invalid, requiring frequent daily attention to wipe the manure and urine away.
-Without the manual cleaning, the horse can become flyblown.
+Without manual cleaning, the horse can become flyblown.
 Mares can become infected in the uterus and become problem breeders or barren.

-Another complication that may occur is a temporary inability to defecate and/or urinate due to paralysis of the muscles that control rectum and bladder emptying.
+Another complication that may occur is a temporary inability to defecate and/or urinate due to paralysis of the muscles that control the rectum and bladder emptying.
 This requires veterinary care to assist the animal to defecate and urinate.
 In extreme cases, especially if the alcohol injected migrates from the tail to nearby muscles and skin, damage can be so severe that necrosis can set in.
 Another damaging outcome is the development of a form of body paralysis due to nerve damage in the hindquarters.